davidvandusen/hackathon-spring-2018/README.md

 javascript:(()=>{var s = document.createElement('script');s.src='http://localhost:8080/inject.js';document.head.appendChild(s)})();
 ```

 (3.)
-Navigate to a reconciliation and click the button after the table has loaded.
+Navigate to a reconciliation and click the bookmarklet after the table has loaded.

 ## What changes?